British Asian Cup: Match

 The match attracted a crowd of 20,000 people and was a day/night event.
 The match was scheduled to start at 4:21 GMT, but it started raining heavily and the play was stopped.
 However the rain stopped at 4:25 GMT and the toss took place.
 The Panthers won the toss and decided to bowl first.
 Fazal and Swapnil Asnodkar opened for the Royals and Gareth Berg bowled the first over.
 Murali Karthik came to the attack in the seventh over.
 In the first ball of the over, a shot by Ashnodkar was deflected by the wicket-keeper's helmet, and the Royals got five penalty runs.
 In the same over, Fazal and Asnodkar reached to a 50 runs partnership in 38 balls.
 However Karthik took the wicket of Fazal in the fifth ball.
 Fazal tried to hit play the ball towards extra cover, but it went high in the air and Billy Godleman took the catch.
 Fazal went out making 27 runs off 22 balls, hitting two sixes.
 Karthik slowed down the run rate, and no boundary was hit in the next six overs.
 Kaif and Ashnodkar added 50 runs in 45 balls for the second wicket, but Ashnodkar got dismissed in the very next ball.
 Dawid Malan bowled a full toss and Ashnodkar hit it towards deep mid-wicket, however Shah took "well judged" catch.
 Ashnodkar made 41 runs off 40 balls.
 In the next over, Eoin Morgan dropped Naman Ojha on Shaun Udal.
 However Ojha got caught by Steven Finn on the next ball.
 Ojha made 10 run off 5 balls.
 In the next over, Malan bowled Justin Langer, who scored one run in two balls.
 The next over, bowled by Henderson, came out to be the most expensive over of the innings; 15 runs were scored in the over.
 Mascarenhas hit a four and a six, and the Royals reached to 145 runs.
 The next over was bowled by Berg, who gave seven runs.
-In the last ball of the innings, Kaif got ran out on 41 runs.
+In the last ball of the innings, Kaif got run out on 41 runs.
 The Royals scored 162 runs at a loss of five wickets in 20 overs.
 Mascarenhas remained not out on 32 runs off 16 balls.
 Malan took two wickets for the Panthers giving 23 runs.